Academic integrity in online assessment

 Academic Integrity Statement for online exams

-As a member of the University’s student body, I will complete this assessment in a fair, honest, responsible and trustworthy manner.
+As a member of the University’s student body, I will complete this assessment with academic integrity and in a fair, honest, responsible, and trustworthy manner.
 This means that:

-- I will not discuss or share the content of the assessment with anyone else in any form, including but not limited to, Canvas, Piazza, Chegg, Facebook, Twitter, Discord, Messenger or any other social media platform or messaging service within the assessment window.
+- I will not discuss or share the content of the assessment with anyone else in any form during the assessment period, including but not limited to, using a messaging service, communication channel or discussion forum, Canvas, Piazza, Chegg, third party website, Facebook, Twitter, Discord, social media or any other channel within the assessment period.

 - I will not reproduce and/or share the content of this assessment in any domain or in any form where it may be accessed by a third party.